demiguic/Process-Schedulers-in-Operating-System/README.md

-# Proces Scheduler in Operating System
+# Process Scheduler in Operating System

 In an operating system, a process scheduler is responsible for managing and prioritizing processes that are competing for CPU time.
 A process scheduler can be thought of as a traffic cop, determining which process should execute next, and for how long.